-There are six teams in the Arizona Fall League: the Scottsdale Scorpions, Mesa Solar Sox, Salt City Rafters, Phoenix Desert Dogs, Peoria Javelinas and Surprise Saguaros.
+There are six teams in the Arizona Fall League: the Scottsdale Scorpions, Mesa Solar Sox, Salt River Rafters, Glendale Desert Dogs, Peoria Javelinas and Surprise Saguaros.
 These club names were picked by Major League Baseball as reflective of the Southwestern desert traditions in the state.

 The teams are broken into two divisions, East and West.
 Each Major League Baseball team sends six top prospects to the Arizona Fall League, 180 players in all.
 The games are played in the Spring Training stadiums used by the Giants, Mariners, Padres, Cubs, A's, Royals, Rangers, D-backs and Rockies.

 How good are the players in the Arizona Fall League?
 The 2014 All-Star Game in Minneapolis featured 36 AFL alums.
 Nearly 60 percent of all AFL players make a Major League roster, with an incredible 212 All-Stars, 12 MVPs, four Cy Young Award Winners, three World Series MVPs, 66 Silver Sluggers, 58 Golden Gloves, and 25 Rookies of the Year.

 Each August, Major League clubs hold a position draft to determine the players who will go to Arizona.
 Most are Double-A and Triple-A Minor League players.
 Each club can opt to send one player considered a Class A player.

 The roots of the Arizona Fall League go back several years, when the Major Leagues wanted to create an easily accessed offseason league.
 A concern was that some of the best ballplayers left to play winter ball out of the country, such as in the Caribbean and there was no way to monitor them.